tylercamp/palcalc/README.md

 - Show preview of involved pals, num wild pals, etc. in solver results list
 - Performance options (max threads)
 - Separate list of "Required traits" and "Optional traits" for target pal
-- Notify when a pal involved in a breeding path is no longer available in the source save
+- Notify when a pal involved in a breeding path is no longer available in the source save or has been moved
 - Show more solver result paths
   - There can be multiple paths to the same target or intermediate with the same final effort, but with differing number of breeding steps and wild pals involved
   - There are even more options if we support "optional" traits for target pal